voodootikigod/node-rolling-spider/README.md

 1.0.0 - Added a lot of comments.
 Changed signature of construct function to accept a logging function.
 Added hover() which stops all movement, not tested yet.
 Added a ping to maintain connection to the drone.
 Added restriction on OS in package.json

+1.0.1 - Fixed issue with disconnect not calling callback function

 ## License

 Copyright (c) 2015 Chris Taylor.
 See `LICENSE` for more details